 Zebra dropped the rod.
 It did not bounce, thudding against the floor as though it weighed much more than it actually did.
 Sor jumped back like she thought it was going to explode, and Katters and Zebra took her lead, diving for cover.

 When nothing happened, Zebra gave Sor a most unimpressed look from behind the couch.
-“Perfectly safe,” he said without inflection, and climbed back into the living room.
+“Perfectly safe,” he said flatly, and climbed back into the living room.

 “Hmm,” Sor said.
 “I’m gonna leave.”